styfenschaer/Numba-for-classes/README.md

-# numba-for-classes
+# Numba-for-classes
-Just-in-time compile class methods with Numba
+Just-in-time compile class methods with Numba 🚀

 With *Numbas* you can now accelerate class methods with Numba without writing overly verbose code.
 If your class is suitable to be accelerated with *Numbas*, then there is good news: